pypa/packaging.python.org/source/installing.rst

 Currently, there are two viable tools for creating Python virtual environments:

-* `pyvenv`_ is available by default in Python 3.3 and later, and installs :ref:`pip` and :ref:`setuptools` into created virtual environments in Python 3.4 and later.
+* `venv`_ is available by default in Python 3.3 and later, and installs :ref:`pip` and :ref:`setuptools` into created virtual environments in Python 3.4 and later.
 * :ref:`virtualenv` needs to be installed separately, but supports Python 2.6+